bitfocus/companion-module-disguise-liveupdate/HELP.md

 ## Feedbacks

-### Subscribe to Disguise Property
+### LiveUpdate Variable
-Creates a subscription to a Disguise property and exposes it as a module variable.
+Creates a live-updating variable that tracks a Disguise property.

 **Options:**
 - **Variable Name**: Name for the module variable (e.g., "fps", "track_length")